imodpasteur/ANNA-PALM/README.md

 You can run the following command to see all the arguments.
 ```
 # for example
-python3 run.py --help
+python run.py --help
 ```

 ## Train with your own data
-Coming Soon...
+Coming soon...

 ## Freeze trained model
+Together with ANNA-PALM python code, a ImageJ plugin is provided to

-In order to use your trained model in our imagej plugin, you need to run the following script
+In order to use your trained model in the [imagej plugin](https://s3.eu-west-2.amazonaws.com/anna-palm-model/ANNA_PALM_Process-latest.jar), you need to first train a model, and then run the following script to get a frozen model:
 ```
 python freeze.py --workdir=./frozen_model_sim --load_dir=./results/simulated_model
 ```
  * use --load_dir to specify the directory contains your trained model
  * use --workdir to specify where you want to save the exported directory, you will find the frozen model file named "tensorflow_model.pb"

-Frozen models can be loaded with our ImageJ plugin.
+Then you can copy the .pb file into ImageJ.
 (TODO: how to add frozen model to imagej)

 ## License
 There are two licenses for different part of the ANNA-PALM code: a [`MIT license`](https://github.com/imodpasteur/ANNA-PALM/blob/master/AnetLib/LICENSE) is applied to files inside the `AnetLib` folder.
 A [`Non-commercial License Agreement`](https://github.com/imodpasteur/ANNA-PALM/blob/master/license.pdf) is applied to all other files.